 1. Visit your doctor to get a prescription

 First, you will need to visit your doctor for a confirmed diagnosis of osteoarthritis (OA).
-Consider printing or emailing a copy of our Useful information guideline when preparing for your doctor’s appointment.
+Consider printing or emailing a copy of our useful information guideline when preparing for your doctor’s appointment.
 This will assist you to document the history of your ailments and the types of symptoms you experience before you meet your doctor.
 If you are diagnosed with OA, the doctor will refer you to an Orthotist.

-2. Find a orthotist
+2. Find an orthotist